 - Retinoid: Encourages cell turnover, boosts collagen, and improves skin color.

-- Hyaluronic Acid: Increases moisture and elasticity while decreasing redness.
+- Hyaluronic Acid: Helps retain moisture and elasticity of the skin.

-- Vitamin C: Brightens skin, provides antioxidant support, and promotes cell regeneration after damage from sun exposure.
+- Vitamin C: Brightens skin, provides antioxidant support, and promotes overall cellular support for healthy skin after damaging sun exposure.

 - Ceramides: Retain moisture and strengthen the skin’s natural barrier.